wingdeans/CIS6930_T7_MTRAG/README.md

 Install the below in a separate conda env for evaluation (tested on python 3.11):
 - `torch==2.8.0`
 - the `requirements.txt` file in `mt-rag-benchmark/scripts/evaluation`
 Note, use as many cores as possible when installing flash-attn.
 I used 16 cores on hipergator with 32GB ram.
-A sample slurm script has been included in this folder.
+A sample slurm script has been included in this folder `sample_flash_attn_install_script.sh`

 ### Dependencies